kadena-community/kadena.js/packages/apps/docs/src/docs/marmalade/what-is-marmalade.md

 Non-fungible tokens defined using other token standards have two main drawbacks:

-- Most token standards assume that a change of ownership is a transfer operation.
+- Most token standards assume that a change of ownership is always a transfer operation.
   However, a transfer-based model doesn't take into account the non-transferable nature of a unique asset.
+  Marmalade supports both transfers and sales, with the additional flexibility to use token policies for either operation.
 - Most token standards don't provide any guarantees that creators will be paid royalties for their work or  what they'll be paid from the exchanges that host their work.

 With Marmalade, Kadena eliminates these issues by making **sales contracts** and **token policies** core components of the token standard.